The Informed Investor

 First, if they are a Registered Investment Advisory firm, they act as your fiduciary.
 That means they are legally obligated to put your interests first.
 If they don’t, you have legal recourse.

-Second, if you choose a fee-only independent advisor, they don’t receive commissions.
-So with sales out of the equation, you simply get advice that’s in your best interest.
-You pay them the same way you’d pay your accountant or attorney.
+Second, if you choose a fee-only independent advisor, they do not receive commissions.
+So with sales out of the equation, you simply receive advice that is in your best interest.
+You pay them the same way you would pay your accountant or attorney.

 You may wonder, though, don’t the big firms have far more expertise?

 Again, you may be surprised.
-Of course they have some great advisors, but a big part of the culture is sales.
-Often sales training is emphasized and advisors could be encouraged to sell more.
-That’s more focus on sales, and less focus on helping you solve your financial challenges.
+Of course they have some great advisors, but a significant part of their culture is sales.
+Often sales training is emphasized and advisors may be encouraged to sell more.
+There is more focus on sales, and less focus on helping you achieve your financial goals.

 So, of course, do your due diligence.
 Look for a firm with professionals that have solid credentials.
-Work with firms that have enough experience that they’ve helped clients successfully navigate different types of markets.
+Work with firms that have enough experience that they have helped clients successfully navigate different types of markets.

-In conclusion, it’s critical to enter the financial services world with your eyes wide open.
-By learning the facts about the industry and choosing carefully, you can find a financial advisor that can help you achieve your goals and avoid financial mistakes.
-But as you can see, there are obstacles out there, so choose carefully.
+In conclusion, it is critical to enter the financial services world with your eyes wide open.
+By learning the facts about the industry and choosing carefully, you can find a fiduciary financial advisor that can help you achieve your goals and help you avoid financial mistakes.
+But as you can see, there are many choices out there, so choose carefully.
+If you are ready to speak with one of our experts at ICC, contact our team of financial advisors today.